matrix-org/matrix-spec-proposals/specification/appendices/threat_model.rst

 Threat: Banning users without necessary authorisation
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-An attacker could attempt to ban a user from a chatroom with the necessary authorisation.
+An attacker could attempt to ban a user from a chatroom without the necessary authorisation.

 Spoofing